Introduction to NVivo11 (Full day)

 Who want to: use NVivo for managing and coding their data (following general principles of content, thematic, or narrative analysis, or other similar approaches)

-At the end of the session participants will have learned and practised:
+At the end of the course participants will have learned and practised:

 The course will be interactive and intends not only to teach the how-to aspects of the software, but the underpinning logic, the practical considerations, and the importance of reflexivity and critical-thinking in approaching computer-assisted analysis.